ArnoldAnelka-FS/Spotify-FS/README.md

 •Brew >= v3.4.3 (if MacOS)

-•MySQL Server >= v8.0.28

 •React >= v18

 •Chrome/Firefox/Safari/Edge >= Latest 2 major versions

 ## Other Considerations
-Ports 3000, and 3001 must be open on host OS.
+Ports 3000, and 8888 must be open on host OS.
 Make sure no other applications are running on those ports by running the following command:

 `sudo lsof -nP -i4TCP:3000 | grep LISTEN && sudo lsof -nP -i4TCP:3001 | grep LISTEN`